arlonproj/arlon/docs/baseclusters.md

 To distinguish them from current generation clusters, the ones deployed from a base cluster are called next-gen clusters.

+**NB: Base clusters only support dynamic profiles.**

 ## Goals

 - Allow users to deploy arbitrarily complex clusters using the full Cluster API feature set.
 - Fully declarative and gitops compatible: a cluster deployment should be composed of one or more self-sufficient manifests that the user can choose to either apply directly (via kubectl) or store in git for later-stage deployment by a gitops tool (mainly ArgoCD).
-- Support Linked Mode update: an update to the the base cluster should automatically propagate to all workload clusters deployed from it.
+- Support Linked Mode update: an update to the base cluster should automatically propagate to all workload clusters deployed from it.

 ## Profile support